mierenhoop/xmpp/README.md

  included as amalgamation in `/c25519.c` and `/c25519.h`.
 Some changes have been made there which can be inspected with `$ git diff 2eef25dc -- c25519.*`.
 This Curve25519 implementation is noticably slower than curve25519\_donna.
-For this reason [cosmopolitan's overhaul](https://github.com/jart/cosmopolitan/blob/master/third_party/mbedtls/everest.c) of the [Everest](https://project-everest.github.io/) Curve25519 implementation is enabled on x86 64-bit systems.
+Decrypting messages can take hundreds of milliseconds to seconds and filling a hundred prekeys can take up to minutes on microcontrollers.
+To speed things up, [cosmopolitan's overhaul](https://github.com/jart/cosmopolitan/blob/master/third_party/mbedtls/everest.c) of the [Everest](https://project-everest.github.io/) Curve25519 implementation is enabled on supported systems.

  The version of OMEMO implemented is 0.3.0, updating this library to a newer version of OMEMO should be trivial, but supporting multiple